 - International Growth The introduction, development and sustained profitability of our brands internationally remains a key value driver for our corporate growth.
-One or more of our products are distributed in approximately 154 countries and territories worldwide. - Profitable Growth We believe "functional" value-added beverage brands supported by marketing and innovation and targeted to a diverse consumer base, drive profitable growth.
-We are focused on increasing the profit margins for both our Monster Energy® Drinks segment and our Strategic Brands segment, and believe that tailored branding, packaging, pricing and distribution channel strategies help achieve profitable growth.
+One or more of our products are distributed in approximately 157 countries and territories worldwide. - Profitable Growth We believe "functional" value-added beverage brands supported by marketing and innovation and targeted to a diverse consumer base, drive profitable growth.
+We are focused on increasing the profit margins for our Monster Energy® Drinks segment, our Strategic Brands segment and our Alcohol Brands segment, and believe that tailored branding, packaging, pricing and distribution channel strategies help achieve profitable growth.
 We are implementing these strategies with a view to continuing profitable growth. - Cost Management The principal focus of cost management will continue to be on mitigating increases and/or reducing input procurement and production costs on a per-case basis, including raw material costs and copacking fees, as well as reducing freight costs by securing additional co-packing facilities strategically localized.
 Another key area of focus is to decrease promotional allowances, selling and general and administrative costs, including sponsorships, sampling, promotional and marketing expenses, as a percentage of net sales. - Efficient Capital Structure Our capital structure is designed to optimize our working capital in order to finance expansion, both domestically and internationally.
 We believe that with our strong capital position, our ability to raise funds, if necessary, at a relatively low effective cost of borrowings, provides a competitive advantage.
 The reduction of days outstanding for accounts receivable and inventory days on hand will remain an area of focus.

-We believe that, subject to increases in the costs of certain raw materials being contained, these value drivers, when implemented and/or achieved in the United States and internationally, will result in: (1) improving or maintaining our product gross profit margins; (2) providing additional leverage over time through reduced expenses as a percentage of net operating revenues; and (3) enhancing our cost of capital.
+We believe that, subject to increases in the costs of certain raw materials being contained, these value drivers, when implemented and/or achieved in the United States and internationally, will result in: (1) improving or maintaining our product gross profit margins; (2) reducing our expenses as a percentage of net operating revenues; and (3) enhancing our cost of capital.
 The ultimate measure of success is and will be reflected in our current and future results of operations.

 Net sales, gross profit, operating income, net income and net income per share represent key measurements of the above value drivers.
-These measurements will continue to be a key management focus in 2022 and beyond (See "Part II, Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Results of Operations").
+These measurements will continue to be a key management focus in 2023 and beyond (See "Part II, Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Results of Operations").

-As of December 31, 2021, the Company had working capital of \$3.72 billion compared to \$2.39 billion as of December 31, 2020.
-The increase in working capital was primarily the result of the \$1.38 billion of net income earned during the year ended December 31, 2021.
-For the year ended December 31, 2021, our net cash provided by operating activities was approximately \$1.16 billion as compared to \$1.36 billion for the year ended December 31, 2020.
-Principal uses of cash flows in 2021, were purchases of investments, development of our Monster Energy® brand internationally and acquisitions of real property, property and equipment.
+As of December 31, 2022, the Company had working capital of \$3.76 billion compared to \$3.72 billion as of December 31, 2021.
+The increase in working capital was primarily the result of the increase in accounts receivable and inventories, related to the increase in net sales for the year ended December 31, 2022.
+For the year ended December 31, 2022, our net cash provided by operating activities was approximately \$887.7 million as compared to \$1.16 billion for the year ended December 31, 2021.
+Principal uses of cash flows in 2022 were purchases of investments, purchases of treasury stock, the acquisition of CANarchy, development of our brands internationally and acquisitions of real property, property and equipment.
 These principal uses of cash flows are expected to be and remain our principal recurring use of cash and working capital funds in the future (See "Part II, Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources").